 - Wait for the required files to be downloaded, and once done, restart the computer to effectively apply the changes.

 That’s how you can install .NET Framework 3.5 in Windows 11 in easy steps within no time.
 Also, check out how to fix some of the common .NET Framework 3.5 errors.
 Though the article is for Windows 10, the methods work just as fine on the latest iteration as well.

 These are all the ways you can fix the 0x80071AB1 error in Windows 11, and get the .NET Framework installed to eliminate problems in running applications.

-Do not hesitate to tell us which fix worked and your experience of Windows 11 thus far, in the comments section below.
+Do not hesitate to tell us which fix worked to solve the Windows Update error 0x80071ab1 and your experience of Windows 11 thus far, in the comments section below.